viswanathct/declair/design.md

   * Renderer
 * A root is just an element with a store as the source and a registry for types.
   * Types are resolved from local to global.
+* Most, if not all attributes should have access to sources.
 * Component arguments
   * config
   * data